-Check whether measures taken for managing the download process are appropriate. •
+Check whether measures taken for managing the download process are appropriate.

-Risk Class B Risk Class C Risk Class D D2: Authentication of transmitted software Means shall be employed to guarantee that the transmitted software is authentic. software is installed, it shall be checked that: a.
-The software is authentic.b.
-The software belongs to the measuring instrument on which it shall be installed.
-2. A negative check result D1. t shall be considered as failure e of transmission and treated as laid down in li t t Concerning algorithms and minimum key engths, the requirements or recommenda- ions of the national and international insti- utions responsible for data security have o be taken into consideration.
-Required Documentation: The documentation shall de escribe how the checks mention ned in the specifying notes are carried out.
-Validation Guidance: Checks based on documen d checks are appropriate Functional checks: e trument belonging software is inhibited. part to be downloaded. the instrument confirms is done automatically.
-The 2.
-Correct type of measure Checking the instrument ity reasons (see D3) an electro Authenticity is guaranteed if a that the signature originates for he key can only be exchanged ring instrument type requires automatically ma onic signature is generated over the software key stored in the legally relevant software of rom the authorised body.
-Signature matching by breaking a seal. atching an identification of instrument type that rument with a compatibility list attached to the
+Risk Class B Risk Class C Risk Class D D2: Authentication of tran Mon Glade B Means shall be employed to guarantee that the transmitted software is authentic.
+Specifying Notes: software is installed, it shall be e checked that: a.
+The software is author on which it shall be installed s to the measuring instrument t shall be considered as failur e of transmission and treated as laid down in D1.
+3. Concerning algorithms and minimum key lengths, the requirements or recommendation tions of the national and international insti- tutions responsible for data security have to be taken into consideration.
+Required Documentation: scribe how the checks mention oned in the specifying notes are carried out.
+Validation Guidance: Checks based on documen Check that the described d checks are appropriate Functional checks: Check that installation of Check that installation of not authentic or not to the instrument belonging software is inhibited.
+Example of an Acceptable 1.
+Authenticity: For integrity reasons (see D3) an electronic signature is generated over the software part to be downloaded.
+Authenticity is guaranteed if a key stored in the legally relevant software of the instrument confirms that the signature originates from the authorised body.
+Signature matching is done automatically.
+The key can only be exchanged by breaking a seal.
+2. Correct type of measur ring instrument • Checking the instrument type requires automatically matching an identification of instrument type that is stored in the legally relevant software part of the instrument with a compatibility list attached to the software.
+Software.